 What if you want even more retirement guarantees?
 On the surface, annuities appear to solve almost all the problems of fixed and variable withdrawals.
 Almost.

 With an annuity, you hand an insurance company some or all of your retirement portfolio.
 In exchange they give you income payments for life.
 That eliminates the possibility of outliving your assets.
 That’s a very good thing.

 If you die early, you will likely have left quite a bit of money on the table.
 If you have an emergency and need a lump sum of money, you probably can’t get it.
 Only if you live a long time, and your expenses stay relatively constant, does the annuity solution come into its own.

 Is it inflation adjusted?
 Inflation can be a big deal over such time spans.
-And, today at least, true inflation-adjusted annuities are hard to find and feature minuscule payouts.
-(Looking at my latest inflation-adjusted annuity quote, I’d rather take my chances in the markets.)
+And, today at least, true inflation-adjusted annuities are close to impossible to find.

 The final drawback to an annuity is that you don’t get to keep your principal.
 So there is no option for emergency cash or leaving an inheritance with that particular portion of your assets.